 Validation of a satellite-based solar UV-A radiation dosimeter for mobile healthcare applications

-Journal of Atmosph. and Solar-Terrestrial Physics 2021 | siHealth, Flyby, Public Health England
+Scientific paper in Journal of Atmosph. and Solar-Terrestrial Physics 2021 | siHealth, Flyby, Public Health England

 Abstract